-When people think of antivirus protection, the area that comes to mind is the personal computer, being the obvious.
-Most often, people tend to forget that they access company data not just from their desktop workstation, and that data resides in more then one location.
+When people think of antivirus protection, the area that comes to mind is the personal computer, being obvious.
+Most often, people tend to forget that they access company data not just from their desktop workstation, and that data resides in more than one location.

 Here are 3 major areas of antivirus protection

 Which areas need to have adequate antivirus protection?